 In nearly every religion, the lamb is a symbol of innocence and purity.
 It has been used to represent Jesus Christ in Christianity, due to its status as an animal that is slaughtered for food on the holiday of Passover.
-The lamb also has many other meanings throughout history and various cultures around the world.
+The lamb also has many other meanings throughout history and in various cultures around the world.
 For instance, it’s often thought to be a symbol of innocence because lambs are born without sin – not yet tainted by human nature.

 Lambs have been a frequent mention in many religious books and traditions.
 In each of these religions, lambs symbolize different things.
 Lambs are weak and lack any defense, especially when they are alone and not protected by the parent sheep.
 They are easy prey for the predators so they require guidance to protect themselves against the dangers hovering around them.
 It is due to these traits of lambs that they have been used as symbols for various traits of human beings and their life.
-In this article, you will learn the lamb symbolism, spiritual and religious meaning of lambs, about the lamb of god, and lamb totem.
+In this article, you will learn the lamb symbolism, the spiritual and religious meaning of lambs, the lamb of god, and the lamb totem.

 What does a lamb symbolize?